moikle/Phi/README.md

 Depending upon the number of features (nodes), we have implemented  two approaches for determining the MIP: brute force and Queyranne's algorithm.
-The brute force approach grows super-exponetially in both space and time complexity, and hence is only practical for small numbers of features. to overcome this limitation, we have also chosen to implement Phi 3.0 [4] employing Queyranne’s Algorithm [5] t oobtain a good approximation of the MIP.
+The brute force approach grows super-exponetially in both space and time complexity, and hence is only practical for small numbers of features.
+To overcome this limitation, we have also chosen to implement Phi 3.0 [4] employing Queyranne’s Algorithm [5] to obtain a good approximation of the MIP.
 More specifically, we used the method of Krohn and Ostwald [6] as it applies to time series.
 We also stored the (often sparse) probability distributions using Python dictionaries instead of arrays.
 Our experiments demonstrate that the two implementations provide identical